French Charcuterie Board

 The Miriam-Webster dictionary defines charcuterie board as a delicatessen specializing in dressed meats and meat dishes; also the products sold in such a shop.

-Cheese, meat pickles crackers on a charcuterie board.
+Cheese, meat pickles crackers on a charcuterie board in a large white kitchen.

 French Charcuterie Board/cheese, meat and crackers and napkins and white small plates beside it.